History of statistics: Origins in probability theory

 The term 'statistic' was introduced by the Italian scholar Girolamo Ghilini in 1589 with reference to this science.
 The birth of statistics is often dated to 1662, when John Graunt, along with William Petty, developed early human statistical and census methods that provided a framework for modern demography.
 He produced the first life table, giving probabilities of survival to each age.
 His book Natural and Political Observations Made upon the Bills of Mortality used analysis of the mortality rolls to make the first statistically based estimation of the population of London.
 He knew that there were around 13,000 funerals per year in London and that three people died per eleven families per year.
 He estimated from the parish records that the average family size was 8 and calculated that the population of London was about 384,000; this is the first known use of a ratio estimator.
 Laplace in 1802 estimated the population of France with a similar method; see Ratio estimator for details.

 Although the original scope of statistics was limited to data useful for governance, the approach was extended to many fields of a scientific or commercial nature during the 19th century.
 The mathematical foundations for the subject heavily drew on the new probability theory, pioneered in the 16th century by Gerolamo Cardano, Pierre de Fermat and Blaise Pascal.
 Christiaan Huygens (1657) gave the earliest known scientific treatment of the subject.
 Jakob Bernoulli's Ars Conjectandi (posthumous, 1713) and Abraham de Moivre's The Doctrine of Chances (1718) treated the subject as a branch of mathematics.
 In his book Bernoulli introduced the idea of representing complete certainty as one and probability as a number between zero and one.

+In 1700, Isaac Newton carried out the earliest known form of linear regression, writing the first of the ordinary least squares normal equations, averaging astronomical data, and summing the residuals to zero in his analysis of Hipparchus’s equinox observations.
+He distinguished between two inhomogeneous sets of data and might have thought of an optimal solution in terms of bias, but not in effectiveness.